 The following images reflect on the adverse impacts which climate change is having

 As a result of the endeavours of the SEECO programme, Cork University Hospital achieved membership of Healthcare Without Harm Europe and the Global Green and Healthy Hospitals Network (GGHH).
 Members commit themselves to implement particular goals from the GGHH agenda by implementing more sustainable practices and monitoring progress over time.
 This facilitates networking opportunities, involvement in HCWH actions and projects, and the promotion of member initiatives at international level.

 HCWH Europe (https://noharm-europe.org) is a non-profit European coalition of hospitals, healthcare systems, medical associations, healthcare professionals, local authorities, research and academic institutions and environmental and health organizations.

 Click here for the HCWH information brochure

-The Global Green and Healthy Hospitals Network (http://greenhospitals.net) is a worldwide movement to reduce the environmental footprint of healthcare and to promote sustainability and public health.
-The agenda support hospitals and health systems around the world to achieve greater sustainability in terms of 10interconnected Goals: Leadership, Chemicals, Waste, Energy, Water, Transportation, Food, Pharmaceuticals, Buildings and Purchasing.
+The Global Green and Healthy Hospitals Network (http://greenhospitals.net) is a worldwide movement to reduce the environmental footprint of healthcare facilities and to promote sustainability and public health.
+The agenda of GGHH is to provide support to hospitals and health systems globally to achieve greater sustainability in terms of specific interconnected goals; Leadership, Chemicals, Waste, Energy, Water, Transportation, Food, Pharmaceuticals, Building Management and Procurement.